peterhoward42/minikafka/docs/log.md

         *  No good doing defer conn.Close() in NewProducer, but when?
-    *  How get go generate to work o  Shared default host/port o  Make it do the *real* thing for a produce against a in-memory backend. o  Add to store (with mutex) o  Increment that topic's next message number (to use)
+    *  How get go generate to work o  Shared default host/port o  expose a contstant from server module o  use it in client o  use it in server o  Make it do the *real* thing for a produce against a in-memory backend. o  Add to store (with mutex) o  Increment that topic's next message number (to use)